jondeuce/mwiexamples/README.md

 ### Example script

-An example `bash` script `examples.sh` is provided which executes the three example command line invocations of DECAES.jl above.
+An example `bash` script `examples.sh` is provided which executes the three example command line invocations of DECAES above.
-The only requirement for this script to run is that the `julia` executable is on your system path and that DECAES.jl is installed.
+The only requirement for this script to run is that the `julia` executable is on your system path and that DECAES is installed.
 The script can also be modified to replace `julia` with `/path/to/julia` on your system.

 Running the following at the terminal will execute the script: